PS Castalia

-Castalia was a twin-hulled paddle steamer that was built in 1874 by the Thames Ironworks and Shipbuilding Company, Leamouth, London for the English Channel Steamship Company.
+Castalia was a paddle steamer built in London in 1874.
+She was a twin-hulled paddle steamer built by the Thames Ironworks and Shipbuilding Company, Leamouth, London for the English Channel Steamship Company.
 She was acquired by the London, Chatham and Dover Railway (LCDR) in 1878 but had already been laid up by then and was not operated by the LCDR.
 In 1883, she was sold to the Metropolitan Asylums Board and converted to a hospital ship.
 She served until 1904 and was scrapped in 1905.

 Description

 Castalia was a twin-hulled paddle steamer, comprising two half-hulls with a length of 295 ft 6 in and a beam of 60 ft 6 in.
 The two half-hulls were 26 ft apart internally.
 Her draught was 7 ft 2 in.
 The ship was designed with bows forward and astern in order to avoid the need to turn round at Calais, France.

 She was propelled by two diagonal compound steam engines, of 140 hp each, driving a single paddle wheel.
 The engines were built by J & A Blyth, London.
 The two paddle wheels were placed side by side between the twin hulls.
 These could propel her at 11 kn.
 Following improvements in 1875, the boilers and paddle wheels were by Maudslay, Sons, & Field, Lambeth, Surrey.
 She had capacity to carry 700 passengers.